webmaxru/push.foo/README.md

-# Push.Foo - Push.Foo - Web Push API Playground
+# Push.Foo - Web Push API Playground

 Test your Web Push API code in this sandbox that simulates the entire flow from requesting permission to sending the notification.